 5. Car Camping: Enjoy a bit of luxury.

 Last but not least, the season that exists twelve months each year: Car Camping.
 Most of this gear can be left in your trunk, box top, or truck bed, making it ready to go whenever you are.
 This always-packed strategy takes a lot of the stress out planning.
-It allows you to take off after work and head towards the mountains, without a clue of what you’re doing, and still be comfortable.
-Car camping gear is all about comfortable–weight and size aren’t large factors.
+It allows you to take off after work and head towards the mountains, without a clue of what you’re doing and still be comfortable.
+Car camping gear is all about comfort–weight and size aren’t large factors.
 While most of this gear is frontcountry-only, it’s still handy to have.

 Start with a sleeping bag that can accommodate two or go all-in with a two-person quilt.
 Pad yourself with the thickest mattress out there and throw in a couple comfy pillows.
 Have some extra room?
 I always stow a pair of folding chairs in the truck and for large group trips, I add a big tent as well.